Skip to main content

 0 mins read

-There’s some talk in the blogosphere about DevOps being overrated, but imagine the alternative: a world in which you could only release application updates every month, or every quarter.
+There’s some talk about DevOps being overrated, but imagine the alternative: a world in which you could only release application updates every month, or every quarter.

 Modern consumers expect businesses to deliver quickly on their demands, while maintaining quality.
 Likewise, businesses need to be able to quickly adapt to customer and market expectations, while staying profitable.
 These requirements drove the introduction of Agile development methods, which in turn spurred DevOps – the close communication and collaboration between software development teams and IT operations to support shorter development cycles and continuous delivery.